 pass4SymmKey on an indexer cluster, see Configure the security key.

-When you specify pass4SymmKey in clear-text for an app directory in a Splunk instance (for example:
+pass4SymmKey in clear-text for an app directory on a Splunk instance (for example:

-etc/apps/myapp/default/server.conf), an obfuscated version is written to the local file (in this example,
+etc/apps/myapp/default/server.conf), the software writes an obfuscated version of the key to the local file (in this example,

-system/local/server.conf) upon restart.
-Usually configuration files in the default directory are read only, and the information is also written to the local file, which is editable.
+system/local/server.conf) when you restart the instance.
+Configuration files in the default directory are generally read-only, and the software writes the information to the local file, which is editable.

-A password placed directly into an app's local directory (for example:
+Placing a password directly into an app's local directory (for example: